Last Updated: January 24, 2020

-Interest in American modern jazz has flourished in Japan, which is home to some of Blue Note’s most avid vintage collectors.
-Much original vinyl is found in Tokyo’s record stores and online sellers, and some observers have suggested that as much as three quarters of US collectable jazz records are currently located in Japan.
+Interest in American modern jazz has flourished in Japan, which is home to avid collectors of vintage pressings, especially Blue Note.
+Much original vinyl is found in Tokyo’s record stores and online sellers, such as Tokyo’s Disk Union, seen below, their current wall of Blue Note and Prestige originals.

-Though famed for their engineering quality, Japanese reissues are, in general, sonically more restrained, and tend to lack the bite and punch of Blue Note originals and early Liberty reissues.
-Often titles were released only in stereo, in some cases from Van Gelder twin track tapes never intended for stereo.
-King faithfully reissued some mono-only titles and thankfully no “fake stereo” was created through electronic reprocessing.
-Modern Toshiba vinyl reissues are not of the same standard as earlier vintage ones.
+Though famed for their engineering quality, Japanese reissues are often sonically more restrained, lacking the punch of Blue Note originals.
+Often titles were released only in stereo, in some cases from copies of Van Gelder’s two track tapes which were intended for assembling mono.
+King faithfully reissued some titles in mono as intended.
+Thankfully no “fake stereo” was created through electronic reprocessing.

-The real advantage of Japanese reissues is possibly the care which Japanese owners took of their records: home hi-fi with light 2gm tracking weight cartridges rather than original ’50s-60s radiograms with 20 gram weight tracking arms, a worn or chipped stylus, unstable portable record players, and one careless owner, all of which took a heavy toll on vinyl condition.
+Perhaps the advantage of Japanese Blue Note reissues is the care which Japanese owners took of their records: home hi-fi with light tracking weight cartridges rather than original ’50s-60s radiograms with their heavy weight tone arms and worn stylus, unstable portable record players, and careless handling.
+Hoever they do not sound anywhere as good.

 Note – at foot of jacket – trademarks under authorisation of United Artists